 Naturopathic doctors are the only healthcare professionals in Puerto Rico who have earned a doctorate in naturopathic medicine accredited by the Council on Naturopathic Medical Education (CNME) and recognized by the U.S. Department of Education and by Puerto Rico’s Department of Health.
 Naturopathic doctors (identified by the initials N.D. which means “Naturopathic Doctor”) receive training in both natural and conventional medicine, which enables them to diagnose and treat a diverse number of health conditions using natural therapies.
 However, they always emphasize the importance of disease prevention.

 One of the fundamental differences between both practitioners is that naturopathic doctors receive a significant amount of conventional medical training in addition to their extensive natural medicine training (see the next section for more details).
-This enables them to: make correct medical diagnoses; determine when it is necessary for the patient to receive conventional treatment in addition to naturopathic treatment; determine when a medical condition presents an immediate danger to the health or life of the patient (requiring a referal to an emergency room); make sure that the naturopathic therapies given to a patient do not interfere with conventional medical treatments that he or she may be receiving.
+This enables them to: make correct medical diagnoses; determine when it is necessary for the patient to receive conventional treatment in addition to naturopathic treatment; determine when a medical condition presents an immediate danger to the health or life of the patient (requiring a referal to an emergency room); and make sure that the naturopathic therapies given to a patient do not interfere with conventional medical treatments that he or she may be receiving.

 Naturopathic Doctoral Education